Driver's licenses for illegal immigrants in the United States: California

-In the state of California, obtaining a driver's license did not require proof of legal presence since the early 1990s.
-However, California blocked off this access in 1991, by asking all driver license applicants to provide proof of citizenship.
-Two years later, California explicitly committed to require proof of license to state issued driver's licenses by passing Senate Bill 976.
+In the state of California, obtaining a driver's license did not require proof of legal presence before the early 1990s.
+However, California blocked off this access in 1991 by asking all driver license applicants to provide proof of citizenship.
+Two years later, California explicitly committed to requiring proof of legal presence for state issued driver's licenses by passing Senate Bill 976.
 Under SB 976 anyone requesting a driver's license from the Department of Motor Vehicles (DMV) needed to provide proof of lawful presence in the United States.